Taludas/NewWorldExpanded/README.md

 ![Thumbnail](https://user-images.githubusercontent.com/64583643/189413460-86d79429-272c-4c3a-b243-3733c109e044.png)

  This mod enhances the New World map generation with reskinned OW Islands and fresh map templates for more variety and replayability of the game.
+There is also "Colossus of the New World: Finding Mayabeque" which adds a completely new session to the New World region for you to explore.

  Für die deutsche Version des readmes, bitte [hier](readme_german.md) klicken.

  If you like this mod and want to support me, feel free to share it with your friends.
-You can also buy me a coffee at Ko-Fi (yes, I want to raise my coffee consume to Investor's height!)
+You can also buy me a coffee at Ko-Fi!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W8L558T)